-- 4.20 No significant effects were identified in relation to this SA objective. - 4.21 Minor positive (+) effects were identified in relation to this objective for more than half of the allocated residential sites, indicating they are within 800m of the nearest NHS GP surgery or hospital.
+- 4.21 Minor positive (+) effects were identified in relation to this objective for more than half of the allocated residential sites, indicating they are within 800m of the nearest NHS GP surgery or hospital.
 The remaining allocated residential sites were assessed as having minor negative (-) effects, reflecting the absence of nearby health facilities.
-The allocated employment sites were not assessed in relation to proximity to NHS GP surgeries or hospitals. - 4.22 All allocated residential sites scored minor negative (-) effects because they fulfilled no more than one of four criteria for accessibility to natural greenspace.
+The allocated employment sites were not assessed in relation to proximity to NHS GP surgeries or hospitals. - 4.22 All allocated residential sites scored minor negative (-) effects in relation to Accessible Natural Greenspace because they fulfilled no more than one of four criteria for accessibility to natural greenspace.
 The effects are recorded as uncertain (-?) because spatial data is only available within Braintree District and there is a possibility that there are additional accessible natural greenspaces within 10km of the District in neighbouring districts.
 The allocated employment sites were not assessed in relation to accessibility to natural greenspace. - 4.23 Uncertain (?) effects were identified for more than half of allocated residential and employment sites as the BDC site assessment form did not identify whether there would be a loss of open space.
-The remaining allocated sites scored minor positive (+) effects as they would not lead to a loss of publicly accessible open space.
+The majority of the remaining allocated sites scored minor positive (+) effects as they would not lead to a loss of publicly accessible open space.
+One of the allocated sites, FINC 708, is proposed to deliver new open space.
+Therefore, a significant positive effect is expected for this site.

-- 4.24 No significant effects were identified in relation to this SA objective. - 4.25 Minor positive (+) effects were identified in relation to this objective for all but one of the reasonable alternative residential sites, indicating they are within 800m of the nearest

-NHS GP surgery or hospital.
-The remaining reasonable alternative residential site scored a minor negative (-) effect, reflecting the absence of nearby health facilities.
-The reasonable alternative employment site was not assessed in relation to proximity to NHS GP surgeries or hospitals.

-- 4.26 All reasonable alternative residential sites scored minor negative (-) effects because they fulfilled no more than one of four criteria for accessibility to natural greenspace.
+- 4.24 Minor positive (+) effects were identified in relation to primary healthcare for all but two of the reasonable alternative residential sites, indicating they are within 800m of the nearest NHS GP surgery or hospital.
+The remaining reasonable alternative residential sites scored a minor negative (-) effect, reflecting the absence of nearby health facilities.
+The reasonable alternative employment site was not assessed in relation to proximity to NHS GP surgeries or hospitals. - 4.25 All reasonable alternative residential sites scored minor negative (-) effects because they fulfilled no more than one of four criteria for accessibility to natural greenspace.
 The effects are recorded as uncertain (-?) because spatial data is only available within Braintree District and there is a possibility that there are additional accessible natural greenspaces within 10km of the District in neighbouring districts.
-The reasonable alternative employment site was not assessed in relation to accessibility to natural greenspace. - 4.27 All of the reasonable alternative residential and employment sites scored uncertain (?) effects in relation to publicly accessible open space because loss or provision of open space was not assessed by the BDC site visit form.
+The reasonable alternative employment site was not assessed in relation to accessibility to natural greenspace. - 4.26 All but one of the reasonable alternative residential and employment sites scored uncertain (?) effects in relation to publicly accessible open space because loss or provision of open space was not assessed by the BDC site visit form.
+The remaining reasonable alternative residential site (EARC 706) is expected to have a significant positive effect given that it would include the delivery of new open space.